Animation & Gaming

 An animation studio, game maker or filmmaker will use professional 3D animation software – Autodesk’s Maya is one of the more popular ones – which provides all the modeling, rendering, simulation, texturing, and animation tools that need to be added once motion is captured.

 Before tracking movement for animation, animators need to have a basic skeleton mapped out for the character they are creating.
 This skeleton will help them to determine how many markers they need to use, and what levels of movement they need to track.
-For example, an acrobatic dancer who is going to be doing backflips will require more markers than a rigid limbed robot who stomps around.
+For example, an acrobatic dancer who is going to be doing backflips will require more markers than a rigid-limbed robot that stomps around.

 Our Cortex system is capable of solving the skeletons of any structure with any number of segments, including bipeds, quadrupeds, props, facial animation and more.

-Because most humanoid characters have similar skeletons and move in similar ways, it’s possible to develop marker sets which can be used on a number of skeletons.
+Because most humanoid characters have similar skeletons and move in similar ways, it’s possible to develop marker sets that can be used on a number of skeletons.

 Our Basix Go software has a built-in, constrained and tracked human skeleton at its core, which works for almost all humanoid characters.
 The six active markers strapped to the performer’s waist, feet, hands and head, are enough to track a human’s motion very accurately and precisely.
 Then within our software, (or in the receiving package), this rig can be mapped to the creator’s humanoid skeleton.

-Interested in finding out more about our mocap tech?
+Interested in finding out more about our motion capture suits and technology?
 Find out more about our systems and book a demo today.